ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Before I get into the reasons, I am going to tell you upfront that Crocs are not a good workout shoe.
 They may be the most comfortable shoes on the planet, but there are issues in construction that could put you in danger while working out.

-The reasons you should never wear Crocs for a workout include the following.
+The reasons why I don’t think it’s a good idea to wear Crocs for a workout include the following.

 - Lack of Stability